Jacques LaDouceur

-Jacques LaDouceur (born April 29, 1959 in Port-au-Prince, Haiti) is a Haitian-American retired soccer forward.
+Jacques LaDouceur (born April 29, 1959) is a retired soccer player who played as a forward.
 He played two seasons in Greece before returning to the U.S. for eight seasons of indoor soccer.
-He also earned ten caps, scoring two goals, with the U.S. national team in 1984 and 1985.
+Born in Haiti, he earned ten caps, scoring two goals, with the United States national team in 1984 and 1985.

 Youth and college

 Born in Port-au-Prince, Haiti, LaDouceur grew up the youngest of four children raised by a single mother.
 In 1967, his mother gained an opportunity to move to the U.S. to work in the textile industry.
 In the fall of 1969, his mother had saved enough money to move the family to the U.S. and on December 12, 1969, LaDouceur landed at Kennedy Airport in New York City.
 He went on to attend Fulton-Montgomery Community College in Johnstown, New York before transferring to Howard University.

 Professional career

 LaDouceur began his professional career with Greek First Division club Panionios in 1982.
 In 1984, he returned to the U.S. where he signed with the San Diego Sockers of Major Indoor Soccer League (MISL).
 He remained with the Sockers for eight seasons, leaving the team after the 1992-1993 CISL Championship Series with the Dallas Sidekicks.
 During those years, the Sockers won six league championships.
 LaDouceur moved to the Chicago Power of the National Professional Soccer League to finish their 1992 - 1993 season.
 He played four games with the Power, scoring one goal, then retired.
 In 1988, he spent the summer outdoor season with the San Jose Earthquakes in the Western Soccer Alliance.